UCLOrengoGroup/cath-tools/README.md

 ### Extra Tools

- * `build-test`          Perform the cath-tools tests (which should all pass, abeit with a few warnings)
+ * `build-test`          Perform the cath-tools tests (which should all pass, albeit with a few warnings)
  * `cath-assign-domains` Use an SVM model on SSAP+PRC data to form a plan for assigning the domains to CATH superfamilies/folds
  * `cath-refine-align`   Iteratively refine an existing alignment by attempting to optimise SSAP score
  * `cath-score-align`    Score an existing alignment using structural data